-Sina Zahedpour, Graduate Student
+Sina Zahedpour, Postdoctoral Associate

 Bo Miao, Graduate Student

 Bo received a B.S. in physics from the University of Science and Technology of China in 2013, before coming to the University of Maryland physics department.
 In Fall 2015, he was the recipient of the department's Richard and Anna Iskraut Scholarship.
-While in our group, Bo has worked on laser plasma acceleration, as well as femtosecond pulse spectrometry and characterization.
+While in our group, Bo has worked on laser plasma acceleration, as well as femtosecond pulse spectroscopy and characterization.
 Bo's interests outside of physics include piano, cycling and soccer.

 Ilia Larkin, Graduate Student